 Does your child always want something new — and they think you should buy them something every time you to go to the store?
 Here are 2 strategies to stop this.

-Honestly, they're worried they are raising a greedy, entitled child and they're wondering how to stop the behavior (not to mention end the begging and whining).
+Honestly, they're worried they are raising a greedy, entitled child who doesn't hold similar money values to their family.
+And, they're wondering how to stop the behavior (not to mention end the begging and whining).

 You might even fear YOUR child thinks money grows on trees — I mean, what's the other logical explanation for why they want you to spend money on them all. the. time.?